Manichaeism: China

-Nonetheless, and despite the apparently willing conversion of the Uyghurs to Manichaeanism, traces and signs of the previous shamanistic practices persisted.
-For instance, in 765, only two years after the official conversion, during a military campaign in China, the Uyghur troops called forth magicians to perform a number of specific rituals.
+Nonetheless, despite the apparently willing conversion of the Uyghurs to Manichaeism, traces of previous shamanistic practices persisted.
+For instance, in 765, only two years after the official conversion, during a military campaign in China, Uyghur troops called upon magicians to perform several specific rituals.
 Manichaean Uyghurs continued to treat with great respect a sacred forest in Otuken.
 The conversion to Manichaeism led to an explosion of manuscript production in the Tarim Basin and Gansu (the region between the Tibetan and the Huangtu plateaus), which lasted well into the early 11th century.
 In 840, the Uyghur Khaganate collapsed under the attacks of the Yenisei Kyrgyz, and the new Uyghur state of Qocho was established with a capital in the city of Qocho.

 Al-Jahiz (776–868 or 869) believed that the peaceful lifestyle that Manicheism brought to the Uyghurs was responsible for their later lack of military skills and eventual decline.
 This, however, is contradicted by the political and military consequences of the conversion.
-After the migration of the Uyghurs to Turfan in the ninth century, the nobility maintained Manichaean beliefs for a while before converting to Buddhism.
+After the Uyghurs migrated to Turfan in the ninth century, the nobility maintained Manichaean beliefs for a time before converting to Buddhism.
 Traces of Manicheism among the Uyghurs in Turfan may be detected in fragments of Uyghur Manichaean manuscripts.
-In fact, Manicheism continued to rival the influence of Buddhism among the Uyghurs until the 13th century.
-The Mongols gave the final blow to the Manichaeism among the Uyghurs.
+In fact, Manichaeism continued to rival Buddhism in influence among the Uyghurs until the 13th century.
+The Mongols gave the final blow to Manichaeism among the Uyghurs.

 Tibet

 Manichaeism spread to Tibet during the Tibetan Empire.
-There was a serious attempt made to introduce the religion to the Tibetans as the text Criteria of the Authentic Scriptures (a text attributed to the Tibetan Emperor Trisong Detsen) makes a great effort to attack Manichaeism by stating that Mani was a heretic who engaged in religious syncretism into a deviating and inauthentic form.
+There was a serious attempt made to introduce the religion to the Tibetans, as the text Criteria of the Authentic Scriptures (a text attributed to the Tibetan Emperor Trisong Detsen) makes a great effort to attack Manichaeism by stating that Mani was a heretic who engaged in religious syncretism into a deviating and inauthentic form.